ThibaudDauce/thibaud-dauce/posts/2015-11-22-4-lines-to-break-a-password-in-haskell.md

 checkPassword hash string = (sha1 string) == hash
 ```

-The function take the hash we're looking for and a string, compute the SHA1 of the string and compare the two results.
+The function takes the hash we're looking for and a string, compute the SHA1 of the string and compare the two results.

 ## Find the password